BrysonR/html-styleguide/README.md

 	</div>
 	```

--Use a new line for every block, list, or table element, and indent every such child element
+- Use a new line for every block, list, or table element, and indent every such child element

 	```html
 	/* bad */